devoidx/price-tracker/README.md

 - **Track any product URL** — add a URL and a CSS selector to extract the price from any retail site
 - **Scheduled scraping** — each product has its own configurable check interval (15 minutes to 24 hours)
+- **Edit tracked products** — update the name, URL, CSS selector, interval, or pause tracking at any time
-- **Price history graphs** — visualise how prices change over time with min/max stats
+- **Price history graphs** — visualise how prices change over time with current, lowest, and highest price stats including the dates they occurred
 - **Multi-user support** — each user has their own tracked products and price history
 - **Admin panel** — manage users and view all tracked products across the platform
 - **Manual scrape trigger** — scrape any product on demand without waiting for the schedule